UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/demographic_datasets/demographic_data.md

-# Place-based core datasets
+# NHS Datasets

->Last modified: 26 Mar 2025
+>Last modified: 30 Oct 2024

+## Introduction

+From existing place-based core dataset intro page:

 ## Overview
 UK LLC makes available a number of standard ‘**core**’ place-based files with each project.
 These files contain information that enables researchers to understand their sample and define the denominator for their project.